 - Don’t overdo your education; your portfolio matters more.

-Once your dazzling portfolio and elegant resume get you noticed, you’ll go through the interview process.
+Once your dazzling product design portfolio, cover letter, and resume get you noticed, you’ll go through the interview process.
 For most tech companies, it involves a combination of phone screenings, portfolio reviews, design challenges, on-site interviews, team matching, and finally, a job offer.
 If you don’t make it through the process, don’t worry.
 Keep applying and you’ll eventually find your fit.

 Product Designer Salary